cfu288/ml-predict-lipohpillicity/README.md

 #### Objectives
 - To experiment with different ml toolkits like sci-kit learn and tensorflow+keras on this lipophillicity dataset.

-#### Things to explore
-Preprocessing Strategies:
-- Fingerprinting
-- Extract molecule descriptors

-Algorithms to test:
+- I hope to answer a few research questions found below:
+  - Can we predict lipophillicity values of molecules given their structure?
+    - Can we use molecular fingerprints as a way to encode structure for this task?
+      - Which type of fingerprint performs best?
           - Linear regression
           - SVM with different kernels
           - NN
+    - Is extracting the molecule descriptors of the molecules more effective than using fingerprints?
+  - Which machine learning models work best for this task?
+  - Does the similarity of a target molecule to the training set affect its abiliy to be accurately predicted?

+#### Notebooks
+- main.ipynb: General exploration to see if we can predict lipophillicity values of molecules given a molecular fingerprint

 #### Conda/environment setup